It’s hard to determine fault in a head-on collision. Here’s how to start.

 A head-on collision (also called a “frontal” crash) is when cars driving in opposite directions crash front to front.
 Any car accident can cause injury, but statistics show that head-on crashes are even more likely to result in serious harm or fatality to the driver or passengers in either vehicle.

 The Insurance Institute for Highway Safety reported a 58% fatality rate for vehicle occupants in frontal impact crashes in 2017.
 A head-on crash is more likely in a rural area, and 13% of all rural fatal crashes are head-ons.
 In urban areas, fewer than 7% of fatal crashes are head-ons.

-The chart below compares numbers of fatalities and injuries as they relate to the total number of crashes in 2015, as reported by the US Department of Transportation, National Highway Traffic Safety Administration.
+The chart below looks at the number of fatal head-on collisions as they relate to the total number of fatal crashes from 2015-2020, as reported by the US Department of Transportation, National Highway Traffic Safety Administration.

 Causes of head-on collisions